-- Foreign rights to A Replacement Life have sold in Israel, France, and the Netherlands!
+- Foreign rights to A Replacement Life have sold in Israel, France, Italy, Brazil, the UK, and the Netherlands!

 - Jonathan Katz’s The Big Truck That Went By: How The World Came to Save Haiti and Left Behind a Disaster, edited by Boris, was selected as a Barnes & Noble Discover Young Writers pick for 2013, an honor accorded to less than 5% of the books considered.

 - Constance Rosenblum’s profile of Boris’s apartment in The New York Times was selected for inclusion in her forthcoming anthology of Habitats columns, Habitats: Private Lives in the Big City.